DCR disc hubs – from £135/pair, various models available in various colours and drillings:

 AIVEE make a range of hubs, however it is the Edition One that captured my interest.
 Mainly because they have used techniques like a titanium ratchet to boast an impressive weight on a hubset that will still build into a nice stiff wheelset.
 Moreover the price is a lot less than you would find on most other European made, branded components.
 Road disc sets below 1400g are possible with this hubset and could cost as little as £615.

-– DT Swiss hubs set a benchmark in reliability making them a solid option for a range of wheelsets.
-They use high quality TPI bearings.
+– A benchmark for reliability and longevity, at an impressive weight, making them a solid option for a range of wheelsets.
+They use high quality Japanese TPI bearings.

 – ISO disc fronts are available in QR, 15mm and 20mm thru axle.